farhanshahriars/P3/README.md

 ## Tasks:

-- Grid
+- Grid ---- Bhaumik
 - Images
-- Drag and Drop
+- Drag and Drop --- Zeba
-- Check if answer is correct or not
+- Check if answer is correct or not --- Basel
 - Display if answer is correct or not
 - Audio
 - Replay Button